Tuesday, April 23, 2024

 Wednesday

-I made arrangements with my driver, that she would pick me up the next day around noon and she would show me around town.
-I asked here what her hourly rate was and she said the equivalent of $7 per hour!
-I did not believe.
+I made arrangements with my driver Tursunay, that she would pick me up the next day around noon and she would show me around town.
+I asked her what her hourly rate was and she said the equivalent of $7 per hour!
+I could not believe it.
 Anywhere else a tour guide with a car would charge $50 per hour.
 I had to double check with her to make sure.
 She confirmed.
-So this noon, she picked me up in her very nice new car and we headed to the offices of Turkish where I booked my wheel chair service for my next flights.
-I then told Sursunay that I wanted to buy a local silk carpet.
+So this noon, she picked me up in her very nice new car and we headed to the offices of Turkish airlines where I booked my wheel chair service for my next flights.
+I then told Tursunay that I wanted to buy a local silk carpet.
 We drove back to a building which was across from my hotel with a big sign, Carpet market.
 She told me the market was on the 4th floor so I headed into the building.
 No lift.
 Up 4 stories I went on foot only to find out that the market had recently moved away.
 Some guys in a small office gave me an address and said that carpets were sold there.

 Thursday